-- the age of housing in the nonentitlement areas in that region and the age of housing in the nonentitlement areas in all 24 regions (counted two and one half times 50% weight); - the extent of poverty in the nonentitlement areas in that region and the extent of poverty in the nonentitlement areas of all 24 regions (counted one and one half times 30% weight); and - the population of the nonentitlement areas in that region and the population of the nonentitlement areas of all 24 regions (counted one time 20% weight).
+the age of housing in the nonentitlement areas in that region and the age of housing in the nonentitlement areas in all 24 regions (counted two and one half times - 50% weight);

+- the extent of poverty in the nonentitlement areas in that region and the extent of poverty in the nonentitlement areas of all 24 regions (counted one and one half times 30% weight); and - the population of the nonentitlement areas in that region and the population of the nonentitlement areas of all 24 regions (counted one time 20% weight).

-The Tx CDBG will continue to involve the non-entitlement communities and the public in a review of the regional allocation formula through public hearings, Task Forces, and input from the Texas Rural Health and Economic Development Advisory Council, Regional Councils of Governments, local and state government officials, and other interested parties.
+TDA will continue to involve the non-entitlement communities and the public in a review of the regional allocation formula through public hearings, task forces, and input from the Texas Rural Health and Economic Development Advisory Council, Regional Councils of Governments, local and state government officials, and other interested parties.

 Some regions in the State have a small number of eligible applicants and these regions may receive regional allocations large enough to allow each eligible applicant in that region to apply for an equal share of the regional allocations.
-The share available to each eligible applicant in the region may amount to an equal share based on the number of eligible applicants and the 2011 and 2012 regional allocations for that region.
-Or the share available to each eligible applicant in the region may be based on an allocation formula used by the region to allocate the funds available through the 2011 and 2012 regional allocations for the region.
-Each applicant in one of these regions must meet all state and federal eligibility requirements including but not limited to Tx CDBG applicant threshold requirements, federal requirements for eligible activities, and federal requirements that each activity in an application meet one of the three national program objectives.
-Applicants in these regions are scored by the Regional Review Committees and the Tx CDBG staff in accordance with the established Community Development Fund selection criteria.
-The total score received by each applicant in these regions determines if the applicant receives funding from the 2011 regional allocation or 2012 regional allocation.
-Depending on the State of Texas' CDBG allocations for the 2011 and 2012 program years, there could be a large variance between the 2011 and 2012 regional allocations.
-If the 2012 regional allocation for one of these regions decreases significantly from the 2011 regional allocation, then the total scores received by applicants in these regions could in fact prevent some of the applicants from receiving funds from the 2012 regional allocation.
+The share available to each eligible applicant in the region may amount to an equal share based on the number of eligible applicants and the 2013 and 2014 regional allocations for that region.
+Or the share available to each eligible applicant in the region may be based on an allocation formula used by the region to allocate the funds available through the 2013 and 2014 regional allocations for the region.
+Each applicant in one of these regions must meet all state and federal eligibility requirements including but not limited to TxCDBG applicant threshold requirements, federal requirements for eligible activities, and federal requirements that each activity in an application meet one of the three national program objectives.
+Applicants in these regions are scored by the Regional Review Committees and the TDA in accordance with the established Community Development Fund selection criteria.
+The total score received by each applicant in these regions determines if the applicant receives funding from the 2013 regional allocation or 2014 regional allocation.
+Depending on the State of Texas' CDBG allocations for the 2013 and 2014 program years, there could be a large variance between the 2013 and 2014 regional allocations.
+If the 2014 regional allocation for one of these regions decreases significantly from the 2013 regional allocation, then the total scores received by applicants in these regions could in fact prevent some of the applicants from receiving funds from the 2014 regional allocation.

-A significant increase or decrease to the State's 2012 Program Year CDBG allocation would result in corresponding increases or decreases to the current Program Year Community Development Fund allocation and correspondingly higher or lower regional allocations.
+A significant increase or decrease to the State's 2014 Program Year CDBG allocation would result in corresponding increases or decreases to the current Program Year Community Development Fund allocation and correspondingly higher or lower regional allocations.